space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 To include from within the same file leave out the file name, as: `@include |/filter/.`
 Absolute paths are also allowed.
 Anything that is indented below the @include is treated as a sub-document that will get injected below every direct child node from the @include.
 Like a for loop.
+YAML files are normally cached after parsing.
+It is not recommended to `@include` files from modules back into user space, since caching can get confused.
+User space projects can include user space files and modules.
+Modules should only include it self and other modules.

 * `@dotdot: variable`:
 Perform the equivalent of `cd ..` on the variable containing a node path.